Professor108/SelfAssessment/Skills/Paradigms.md

   - new: 🖐️ used
   - Static method: 🎓 known
   - Method: 🎓 known
-  - Async method: 🎓 known
+  - Async method: 🖐️ used
-  - Getters, Setters: 🎓 known
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields:🖐️ used
-  - Private fields
+  - Private fields:🖐️ used
   - Field declarations: 🎓 known
   - Inheritance: 🎓 known
-  - Parent class
+  - Parent class:🖐️ used
-  - Polymorphism: 🎓 known
+  - Polymorphism: 🖐️ used
-  - Abstract class
+  - Abstract class:🖐️ used
   - Interface: 🎓 known
   - Encapsulation: 🎓 known
   - Hidden class: 🎓 known